CodeScop/Oge-Mai-Field-Guide/hunts03.md

 ## Season 3 Monsters

-Season 3 has been scarce on Assistants and seems to be scarce on new monsters.
+Season 3 was been scarce on Assistants and seems to be scarce on new monsters.
 Seems.
 Is it a coincidence that Vanstra was introduced to Mama Tree along with the first month of Season 3?
 That Vanspi was introduced to 3PC along with the second month?
+Or that Vanvri was introduced in Balance along with the third month?
 Hmm.
-I'm counting them as non-Hunt monsters, because they're visible without the Hunt being unlocked, but we'll see if that holds.
+Still, with no evidence of connection to the Hunt apart from them dropping Hunter Tokens, I'll have to count those as non-Hunt creatures and say that Season 3 produced only two.

+### Caretaker

+- **Location:** Dark Forest Outpost
+- **Unlocked by:** HuntS3 Quest: Bigger and Brighter
+- **Requirements:** 1200 words
+- **Time allowed:** 180 minutes (3 hours)
+- **XP:** 120
+- **Drops:** 12 Hunter Tokens, 1-3 Bones, 5-8 Leaves, 2-4 Rope, 3-5 Wood, 1-3 Essence, 1 Spider Poison
+- **Quests:** HuntS3: A Bubble Dream (1)

 ### Velts: Water